-RBC Capital Markets, LLC, a subsidiary of Royal Bank of Canada, is one of the Co-Senior Managers for the Offered Bonds and the sole underwriter of the 2022 Series H-3 Bonds.
-RBC Capital Markets, LLC is the Remarketing Agent with respect to the 2022 Series H-3 Bonds and also acts as the remarketing agent for other Bonds under the Master Indenture, as described in "PART I-REMARKETING AGENTS."
-Royal Bank of Canada, the parent company of RBC Capital Markets, LLC, is the 2022H-3 Interest Rate Contract Provider and also acts as a counterparty to the Authority under certain other Interest Rate Contracts as described in Appendix B-1 hereto and under agreements described in footnote (8) of the audited 2021 financial statements of the Authority attached as Appendix G hereto.
-Royal Bank of Canada is also the provider of several Liquidity Facilities in connection with the Bonds as described in Appendix B-1 hereto.
+RBC Capital Markets, LLC, a subsidiary of Royal Bank of Canada, is one of the Co-Senior Managers for the Offered Bonds and the sole underwriter of the 2022 Series D-2 Bonds.
+RBC Capital Markets, LLC also acts as the remarketing agent for other Bonds under the Master Indenture, as described in "PART I-REMARKETING AGENTS."
+Royal Bank of Canada, the parent company of RBC Capital Markets, LLC, acts as a counterparty to the Authority under certain Interest Rate Contracts as described in Appendix B-1 hereto and under agreements described in footnote (8) of the audited 2021 financial statements of the Authority attached as Appendix G hereto.
+Royal Bank of Canada is also the provider of several Liquidity Facilities in connection with the Bonds as described in Appendix B-1 hereto